MsScrat/MsScrat/README.md

 ### Hi, I'm Miriam 👋🏼

   🤓 I’m a student at Noroff, studying to be a front-end developer.
-  🌱 This first year I have learned about HTML, CSS, JavaScript and webdesign.
+  🌱 This first year I have learned about HTML, CSS, JavaScript, WordPress and webdesign using Figma.
   🙌🏼 My study plans are: two years with front-end and one year with UX or UI design.

   🌟 On my free-time I love gaming, cooking and spending time with my family.